Fugazi: Musical style and influences

 Fugazi's style has been described as post-hardcore, art punk, alternative rock, experimental rock, punk rock and hardcore punk.
+According to Alternative Press, Fugazi is not an emo band, despite being closely "linked to its story."
 Fugazi's music was an intentional departure from that of the hardcore punk bands the members had played in previously.
 Fugazi combined punk with funk and reggae beats, irregular stop-start song structures, and heavy riffs inspired by popular rock bands such as Led Zeppelin and Queen, bands that the punk community of the time largely disdained.
 When questioned by Guitar World in 2002 about the band's influences, singer/guitarist Ian MacKaye responded, "Too many to mention.
 And not just from the last few years.
 Some of them predate us by decades, and most of them wouldn't be punk.
 I would hope any musician would be inspired by a lot of different kinds of music."
 Fugazi's influences include Bad Brains, the Faith, Void, Minutemen, Black Flag, Sonic Youth, the Ex, the Beatles, and the Obsessed.

 Picciotto became the group's second guitarist when he realized MacKaye's typically chunky, low-end riffs and Lally's dub-influenced basslines allowed him to focus on high-pitched parts.
 In both vocal and guitar roles, Picciotto assumed the role of a foil to MacKaye; employing a Rickenbacker guitar for its scratchy single-coil sound in order to "cut through MacKaye's chunky chording like a laser beam."
 Their inventive, interlocking guitarwork often defies the traditional notion of "lead" and "rhythm" guitars and features unusual and dissonant chords and progressions filtered through a hardcore punk lens.
 Later, Fugazi more fully integrated elements of punk rock, hardcore, soul and noise with an inventively syncopated rhythm section.